-Steeped in history, Hamilton’s West Harbour contains stable residential neighbourhoods, mixed-use corridors, remnant industrial properties, a rail yard, large brownfield sites, and a recreation-oriented but under-developed waterfront.
+In 2005, we completed an Official Plan for the West Harbour area immediately north of Downtown.
+The centerpiece of this plan is the redevelopment of Pier 8 to create a new community and tourist destination.
+Cultural attractions, including the now-built Marine Discovery Centre, will anchor the Pier, and restaurants and shops, with apartments above, will frame a new year-round civic park overlooking the harbour.
 Urban Strategies prepared a comprehensive land use plan for the area, following the integrated master plan process under the Ontario Environmental Assessment Act.
 Extensive public consultation included dozens of interviews, workshops and several well-attended open houses, and reinforced the objectives to extend public access to the water’s edge, improve connections to Downtown, strengthen the neighbourhoods and celebrate the City’s heritage.
 The plan, adopted by City Council, calls for a mix of residential, commercial, cultural and marine recreation uses along the waterfront, linked by a continuous open space and trail system.
 Residential redevelopment and new streets will integrate brownfield sites into existing neighbourhoods.
 In addition to setting out land use, transportation and environmental policies, the plan outlines the critical next steps to stimulating further reinvestment.

 On Pier 8, a focal point of the West Harbour plan, a mid-rise apartment neighbourhood, new cultural attractions, and a civic plaza for year-round activity are envisioned.
 A mix of cultural institutions, a hotel, restaurants and retail, in mixed-use buildings and framed by continuous open space, will establish a unique tourist destination.
-The first new attraction, the Canada Marine Discovery Centre is now built along with a public promenade.
-New restaurants have been attracted to the pier, and the City is working with the Port Authority to establish an entity to initiate and oversee commercial and residential development.
+The first new attraction, the Canada Marine Discovery Centre, restaurants, and a public promenade are attracting many visitors to the pier.